Still have questions? Leave a comment

 These words aren’t homophones or homographs, but they’re confused due to the similarity in their spelling and pronunciation.
 Now that we’ve understood the difference between then and than let’s understand how to use the two.
 To learn how to use than vs. then, we must take a look at them one at a time.

 We use then to modify adjectives, nouns, and in most circumstances, verbs.
 Although uncommon, it is also used in idioms or phrases (then again, and then some, then and there, etc).
+Many of these are common expressions in both formal and informal speech.
 Then is also used to indicate time, order, or consequence.
+It can refer to a specific time when an event will happen or has happened, connecting actions or events in sequence.

 Let’s take a closer look at these uses with the help of a few then vs. than example sentences: